-Are you looking for an easy pie crust recipe that bakes up golden and flaky?
-This dairy-free dough makes vegan tart shells with a delicate crunch.
-The recipe is perfect for small tarts, cream pies, and blue-ribbon fruit pies.
+Are you looking for vegan tart shells that bake up golden and flaky?
+This easy-roll pie crust recipe makes crisp pastry shells with a delicate crunch and is perfect for small tarts, large cream pies, and deep-dish fruit pies.

-The recipe is made with nut milk and avocado oil, so it’s entirely plant-based.
-Because you don’t have to worry about chilling or handling butter or shortening, it’s a quick and trouble-free recipe.
+The pie crust recipe is made with nut milk and avocado oil or coconut oil with a pinch of sugar.
+Because you don’t have to worry about chilling or handling butter or shortening, it’s quick and trouble-free.

-A little attention to detail while baking ensures that this easy pie crust makes lovely thin vegan tart shells.
-Consequently, you won’t have any soggy bottoms for your most stunning pies.
+A little attention to detail while baking ensures that this simple pie crust makes lovely, thin vegan tart shells.
+Consequently, you won’t have any soggy bottoms for your most stunning desserts.

 Make pastry